Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 ## Armor
 Each armor set will have a different element.

-armor will have the same 5 elements.
+Armor will have the same 5 elements.

-armor whose strength is reduced resistance. strengthen defense.
+Armor whose strength is reduced resistance. strengthen defense.

-armor helps increase the character's defense
+Armor helps increase the character's defense.

 ## Shield
 shields have the same 5 elements as armor.